 Sunset Villas is located in a prime downtown Phoenix locatioon going through extensive neighborhood revitilization.
 There are high end condo's under construction across the street and a new $1 bil development going in just blocks away at Central and Indian Schoold named "The Central Park".
 Add link

-Sponsor is paying a 10% return monthly for 12 months through the completion and sale of the homes.
+Sponsor is paying a 10% return monthly or 12% deferred for 12 months through the completion and sale of the homes.
 This projected is fully permitted and under well under construction with the first 4 residnces nearly completed, all undergrounds completed and each home site at pad with the next 2 homes about to go vertical.
 The land for this project was purchased for $600,000.00 an acre while the land just across the street was purchased shortly after for $1 mil per acre.
-Artisan Builders is a Scottsdale Arizona based real estate investor and developer and has built and sold 25 homes in the past two years for $15 mil with 29 homes currently under construction in Phoenix and Scottsdale and expected to be completed by year end 2019.
+Artisan Builders is a Scottsdale Arizona based real estate investor and developer and has built and sold 25 homes in the past two years for $15 mil with 29 homes currently under construction in Phoenix and Scottsdale.
 Our most recent sale just blocks away sold first day on the market for full price.
-Add link.
 Artisan Builders consists of veteran contractor teams that have been successfully building homes in Arizona for over 30 years with top quality products that sell quickly and for top dollar.

 Artisan Builders Bio:

 Artisan Builders is an Arizona based Real Estate Investor and Developer comprised of an established team of industry veterans with over 30 years of acquisition, development, design and construction experience in Arizona.